kyma-project/kyma/docs/service-mesh/10-05-sidecar.md

 ---

-Kyma has sidecar injection enabled by default - you don't need to label a deployment with `istio-injection: enabled`
+Kyma has sidecar injection enabled by default - it injects sidecars to every deployment on cluster, without the need of labelling a deployment or namespace.
+For more information, read [this document](#details-sidecar-proxy-injection).

+ If you still encounter any problems after the lecture, follow the Istio [official documentation](https://istio.io/docs/ops/common-problems/injection/).